Cover of The Canterbury Tales

 GBM Assessment (Score: 8.5/10)

-Composed between approximately 1387 and 1400, the Canterbury Tales established the East Midlands dialect as the basis for standard English.
+Produced between approximately 1387 and 1400, the Canterbury Tales established the East Midlands dialect as the basis for standard English.
 John Dryden called Chaucer the "father of English poetry," recognizing his role in elevating the vernacular to a vehicle for sophisticated literary expression.
-The work has inspired numerous BBC adaptations and remains a cornerstone of English literary study.
+The work has inspired numerous BBC adaptations and remains a keystone of English literary study.

 The High & Late Middle Ages, c.
 1274-1440